 Where to See Leopards: Kruger National Park • Karoo National Park • Sabi Sands Game Reserve • Londolozi Game Reserve • Timbavati Game Reserve • Madikwe Game Reserve • Kalahari Gemsbok National Park

-Elephants are often referred to as “gentle giants”, remarkable examples of the perfect combination of grace and power.
+Elephants are often referred to as “gentle giants”, remarkable examples of grace and power.
 They roam the various landscapes of South Africa’s safari regions, their gray outlines seen for miles.

 Elephants feed on the bounty of trees, which naturally lures them to woodland and denser savanna, leaving evidence across vast plains marked by uprooted trees or forests gaping with open pathways.